-For this study, we conducted an online survey in all eleven governorates of Oman.
-The study sample exclusively included family physicians, general practitioners, internists, and pediatricians working in regional hospitals, wilayat and local hospitals, government-extended health centers, and primary health centers under the Ministry of Health (MOH) of Oman.
-The study excluded all neurologists and psychiatrists, and all private sector physicians.
+For this study, we conducted an online survey in all 11 governorates of Oman.
+The study sample exclusively included family physicians, general practitioners, internists, and pediatricians working in regional hospitals, province and local hospitals, government-extended health centers, and primary health centers under the Ministry of Health (MOH) of Oman.
+The study excluded all neurologists and psychiatrists, and all private-sector physicians.

-The eligible specialist physicians were invited to participate in an online questionnaire (using Google Forms) by sending emails to all participants through the MOH Headquarters through the director of their respective hospital/health center.
-This is followed by the investigators directly communicating with the heads of regional hospitals, Wilayat, and local hospitals and health centers.
+The eligible specialist physicians were invited to participate in an online questionnaire (using Google Forms) by email to all participants through the MOH Headquarters via the director of their respective hospital/health center.
+This was followed by the investigators directly communicating with the heads of regional hospitals, provinces (wilayat), and local hospitals and health centers.
 Family physicians and general practitioners were also directly contacted via social networks (WhatsApp groups).

-The EpiTools sample size calculator (an accessible online facility)10 was used to calculate the sample size required for this survey study.
-The sample size was calculated according to the CAM belief rates of the physicians in a global survey, 72.3%.9 Assuming the same rate of belief with \pm 6.5% marginal errors at a 95% significance level, the minimum sample size was estimated to be 183 participants.
-If we expected around a 53% nonresponse rate, this study required surveying at least 346 physicians.
+The EpiTools sample size calculator (Ausvet) was used to calculate the sample size required for this survey study.
+The sample size was calculated according to the CAM belief rates of the physicians determined in a global survey, 72.3%.
+Assuming the same rate of belief with $\pm 6.5\%$ marginal errors at a 95% significance level, the minimum sample size was estimated to be 183 participants.
+If we expected around a 53% non-response rate, this study required surveying at least 346 physicians.

-The online questionnaire was in English and remained open to eligible physicians for more than a year (January 5, 2022, to 15 February 2023).
-Of the 351 eligible physicians, 190 returned the completed questionnaire (response rate: 56.9%).
+The online questionnaire was in English and remained open to eligible physicians for more than one year (5 January 2022 to 15 February 2023).
+Of the 351 eligible physicians, 190 returned the completed questionnaire (response rate = 54.1%).
 The questionnaire collected anonymous data on demographics, discipline, work settings, geographical area, and years of practice.